 Toowoomba pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Toowoomba is low; eucalyptus is low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days eucalyptus will decrease.
+Today (16 July) pollen in Toowoomba is none Tomorrow (17 July 2026) levels are similar.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app